Dateline: Hong Kong

 Both are small island states.
-Both are financial gateways of a much larger region (Hong Kong for Greater China, ).
+Both are financial gateways of a much larger region (Hong Kong for Greater China, Singapore is the hub of Southeast Asia).
 And both are wealth havens for foreign capital.

 Because of these similarities, Hong Kong and Singapore are in fierce competition to become the most important center of international business, finance, and trade for Asia as a whole.